 Reference Type: Supported, Category: Alerts, Integration Agreement: 10081

-This API sends alerts to users; however, the preferred API to use is
+This API sends alerts to users.
+This is the preferred API rather than

 To send an information-only alert, make sure that XQAOPT and XQAROU input variables are not defined.
 To send an alert that takes an action, specify either the XQAOPT (to run an option) or XQAROU (to run a routine) input variables.

 Make sure to perform the following steps before calling this API:

 (required) Array defining at least one user to receive the alert.
 Subscript the array with users' DUZ numbers to send to individual users; subscript the array with mail group names to send to users in mail groups:

 (optional) Number of days that alert tracking information for this

 alert should be retained in the ALERT TRACKING file (#8992.1).
 Default time